ThanosVk/ChatBot/README.md

-Creation of a retrieval-based chatbot using predifined input patterns and responses.
+Creation of a retrieval-based chatbot using predefined input patterns and responses.

 The chatbot is trained on a dataset which contains categories (intents), patterns and responses.
 We use a special recurrent neural network (LSTM) to classify which category the user's messge belongs to and then,